BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    After all of those files are included on the page, a new router instance is instantiated to allow you to use Backbone's routing mechanism (keep reading below for more clarification).

    **Note**: You don't need to instantiate a new router instance if you aren't using a Backbone Router class.
-You probably already know this, but just making sure...

 desktop.js
 ----------